JanisBoegershausen/Unity-Extension-Kit/README.md

 # Unity_HDRPShaders
-Some shaders I created with shadergraph.
+Some shaders I created with shader graph.
+Feel free to use them in any way you want.
+Credit would be appreciated but is not necessary.